Michael Allagas, et al., v. BP Solar International, Inc., et al.

 The Settlement Class does not include the Defendants or any entity in which a Defendant owns a controlling interest and their legal representatives, heirs, and successors.
 The Settlement Class also does not include the judge or judges to whom this case is assigned and their immediate family members.

 • If you would like to enter into commercial negotiation with BP regarding your Class Panels, please email info@BPSolarSettlement.com stating that you would like to participate in the settlement.
-The ICA will then provide BP with your claim details and contact information so that BP can contact you and arrange the commercial negotiations with their warranty team.

 • No. The Settlement Class is defined as all persons or entities or entities in the United States (a) who purchased Class Panels for initial installation on a property or who purchased properties on which Class Panels had first been installed, and (b) who currently own some or all of those Panels.
 Based on the definition of the Class, if you have already removed and disposed of your Class Panels, you may not file a claim for reimbursement as part of this Settlement.